Supporting Mission and Ministry in our Diocese

 Changing Parish Share from 2016 (very briefly explained)

 Following the decision of our Diocesan Synod in 2015 the way in which we calculate the Parish Share allocation formula changed from the start of 2016.
-The changes are briefly summarised here; for more detailed information see the text of the Diocesan Synod report (2015 Parish Share Review) found in the Downloads box.
+The changes are briefly summarised here; for more detailed information see the Diocesan Synod report (2015 Parish Share Review) found in the Downloads box.

 In brief, the information used to allocate Parish Share assessments is: